-15.1 On the basis of your understanding of the above passage, answer the following questions.
+15.1 On the basis of your understanding of the above passage, answer the following questions.10

 - (a) Infer any two reasons why India's intention to phase out single-use plastic is termed as "ambitious."
 (Reference Paragraph 1) - Ans.
-This is because of the attitude of the people who do not see the seriousness of the situation, and because of the mammoth task of clearing up the tons of discarded plastic.

-(b) Complete the following analogy appropriately, based on your understanding of paragraph 1.

-People who 'thumb their nose' today at the problems that single-use plastic causes, will tomorrow cry over spilled milk tomorrow because

-- Ans. they will regret their behaviour when they see the disastrous effects of their attitude. - (c) Justify why segregation for recycling singleuse plastic is sometimes not effective.
+This is because of the attitude of the people who do not see the seriousness of the situation, and because of the mammoth task of clearing up the tons of discarded plastic. - (b) Complete the following analogy appropriately, based on your understanding of paragraph 1. - People who 'thumb their nose' today at the problems that single-use plastic causes, will tomorrow cry over spilled milk tomorrow because - Ans. they will regret their behaviour when they see the disastrous effects of their attitude. - (c) Justify why segregation for recycling singleuse plastic is sometimes not effective.
 Write your answer with reference to paragraph 2. - Ans.
-This is because only certain types of singleuse plastic can be recycled.
+This is because only certain types of single-

+- use plastic can be recycled.
 But rag-pickers do not want to waste time and labour over identifying and segregating especially small items from other waste, because monetarily it is of very little value. - (d) Mention the key challenge faced by governments and environmentalists in stopping the use of a single-use plastic item.
 (Reference Paragraph 3) - Ans.
 Selecting the most sustainable alternative to a single-use plastic item after analysing its life-cycle and environmental footprint is a key challenge. - (e) What steps should the government take in order to stop the use of single-use plastic?
 Write your answer with reference to paragraph 3. - Ans.
 The government should phase out singleuse plastic items gradually over time on high priority items, and offer feasible alternatives which are not costly to users.
-Consumers should be made aware of these options, and stringent measures should be taken to make them more responsible. - (f) With reference to the pie-chart given, select the statement which is not true. - (i) Chips and sweet packets are the largest contributors to plastic waste. - (ii) 79% of the plastic waste is contributed by single-use plastics. - (iii) The food industry is the smallest contributor to the single-use plastic waste. - (iv) Pet bottles along with their accessories make up waste more than the percentage of any other item
+Consumers should be made aware of these options, and stringent measures should be taken to make them more responsible. - (f) With reference to the pie-chart given, select the statement which is not true. - (i) Chips and sweet packets are the largest contributors to plastic waste.

-- Ans. (iii) The food industry is the smallest contributor to the single-use plastic waste. - (g) Fill in the blanks with the appropriate option from those given in brackets, based on your understanding of the passage.
+- (iv) Pet bottles along with their accessories make up waste more than the percentage of any other item - Ans. (iii) The food industry is the smallest contributor to the single-use plastic waste. - (g) Fill in the blanks with the appropriate option from those given in brackets, based on your understanding of the passage.